 Amanda has worked at multiple dance studios throughout Pennsylvania and New Jersey as head instructor and choreographer.
 Amanda continues to teach collegiate level dancers at the Princeton Ballet School.
 She also teaches dance class as an elective at Villa Joseph Marie High School in Holland, PA where she also choreographs the school’s musicals.
 She has an intense love for teaching that causes her energy and dedication to be contagious to her staff and students.
 Amanda has a strict “good juju only” policy at the studio and lives by that positivity every day.
 She attends multiple dance conventions such as “The Pulse,” “Excel In Motion” and “JUMP” semi-annually, takes class at Broadway Dance Center in NYC, and takes drop-in classes throughout the area in order to keep up with the most recent techniques and styles.
 Amanda was offered a scholarship by “Excel In Motion” for her outstanding performance at the convention in 2019.
 She thrives off of passing this passion and technique onto her students.

 Amanda is now known for creating high energy, strong, innovative, and athletic choreography.
 Her favorite choreographers include Mia Michaels, Travis Wall, Tricia Miranda, Galen Hooks, and Brian Freedman, who she has had the honor of taking class from at conventions and master classes.
-Amanda’s choreography has been recognized around the tri-state area with multiple first place and entertainment awards.
+Amanda’s choreography has been recognized around the tri-state area with multiple first place, excellence in choreography, and excellence in entertainment awards.
 Amanda’s focus is to bring out the best in her student’s as dancer’s and young people, on stage and in life.